justinlee0777/popularthoughts/src/data/articles/waterfront-contender-speech.md

 ---
-title: "That One Scene from On The Waterfront"
+title: 'That One Scene from On The Waterfront'
-slug: "/on-the-waterfront"
+slug: '/on-the-waterfront'
-createdAt: "2022-08-21T20:13:52+0000"
+createdAt: '2022-08-21T20:13:52+0000'
-seoTitle: "On The Waterfront (1954)"
+seoTitle: 'On The Waterfront (1954)'
-seoDescription: "We analyze that one scene - we all know it - from Elia Kazan's \"On The Waterfront\"."
+seoDescription: 'We analyze that one scene - we all know it - from Elia Kazan''s "On The Waterfront".'
-tags: ["film"]
+tags: ['film']
 ---

 Whether one could argue that Marlon Brando in "On The Waterfront" is overacting or acting against the script does not matter.